 In the Rapid Application Development model, the software development team and the client (this may be an internal client) work together to define the scope of the project.
 The client communicates their project goals, expectations, and issues that need to be addressed by the software.
 The development team evaluates the requirements and finalizes an agreed set of features to be delivered.

 Once the requirements are finalized, developers design modularized prototypes that can be repeatedly refined to incorporate customer feedback and change requirements until it meets all client expectations.

 During the Rapid Application Development process, development happens rapidly because most of the blockers and issues are usually identified at the design phase and eliminated in advance.

 Learn how to prioritize by making it a simple process, to build products that stand out.
 Learn more about how to source insight, choose the right prioritization framework and much more.

 The continuous client engagement with the development team increases customer satisfaction.
 Hence RAD is known to be a software development model that reduces the risk associated with the software development process and ensures the delivery of high-quality software during a short time.

-RAD framework consists of four main phases.
+Rapid Application Development framework consists of four main phases.